 4. Summary of Citizen Participation Process and consultation process information in multiple-language formats in a variety of media formats.
 In addition to these traditional notices, the DPHCD also sent out written and electronic notices to a diverse cross-section of neighborhood leaders, private interests, citizens and community stakeholders.
-The DPHCD then conducted two (2) public meetings in January of 2018 at the Carney Academy and the Department of Planning, Housing and Community Development.
-Over fifty five, (55) community leaders, residents and representatives of local non-profits attended the public meetings, focus groups and forums.
-Attached in Appendix I is the FY18 Action Plan Calendar/Citizen Participation Process, Public Meeting Notices, Public Meeting Minutes, and Letters of Support / Comment.
+The DPHCD then conducted two (2) public meetings in January of 2019 at the Carney Academy and the Department of Planning, Housing and Community Development.
+Over forty-five, (45) community leaders, residents and representatives of local non-profits attended the public meetings, focus groups and forums.
+Attached in Appendix I is the FY19 Action Plan Calendar/Citizen Participation Process, Public Meeting Notices, Public Meeting Minutes, and Letters of Support / Comment.

-The City's Department of Planning, Housing and Community Development (DPHCD) Division, developed the 2018 Action Plan and the 2015-2019 Consolidated Plan with consultation from a diverse group of individuals and organizations.
+The City's Department of Planning, Housing and Community Development (DPHCD) Division, developed the 2019 Action Plan and the 2015-2019 Consolidated Plan with consultation from a diverse group of individuals and organizations.
 In order to ensure maximum participation from citizens of New Bedford, the Action Plan process included public meetings, technical assistance workshops and distribution of

-A draft of the 2018 Action Plan was available for public review from April 6, 2018 through May 7, 2018 in the city libraries, City Hall and the Office of Planning, Housing & Community Development.
-A notice of the draft Action Plan's availability was published in the Standard Times on April 6, 2018 and posted on the City of New Bedford website.
+A draft of the 2019 Action Plan was available for public review from March 22, 2019 through April 22, 2019 in the city libraries, City Hall, Office of Planning, Housing & Community Development and the New Bedford Housing Authority.
+A notice of the draft Action Plan's availability was published in the Standard Times on March 22, 2019 and posted on the City of New Bedford website.